hoobs-org/HOOBS/docs/CLI.md

 ```

 #### **hoobs system backup**
-This will backup your current setup to the filder you run it from.
+This will backup your current setup to the current working directory.

 ```
 cd ~/backups